openebs/mayastor-docs/reference/snapshot-restore.md

 To begin, you'll need to create a StorageClass that defines the properties of the snapshot to be restored.
 Refer to [Storage Class Parameters](reference\storage-class-parameters.md) for more details.
 Use the following command to create the StorageClass:

 {% hint style="info" %}
-thin: "true" and repl: "1" are the only supported combination.
+thin: "true" and repl: "1" is the only supported combination.
 {% endhint %}

 {% tabs %}